minimob/minimob-adwall/README.md

         //From $0.91 to $10 dollar payout the credits will be 30.
         AddRatioRange(0.81,10,30);

-        //To this method you declare the credit type that user will earn on adwall.
+        //To this method you declare the credit type that users will earn on adwall.
         //For example Minutes.
         setmUnitType("Minutes");